 Development work on the B.103 proceeded in deep secrecy.
 The Admiralty requested that a prototype be flying by April 1958, and the first prototype managed to take to the air on 30 April.
 Successive prototype production gradually incorporated features for operational aircraft.
 Carrier trials began in early 1960, having been delayed several months by the stall and crash of one of the prototypes, with both crew members killed after ejecting from their inverted aircraft.

 On 20 August 1960, the new aircraft was given its official name: "Buccaneer".
 The initial version was designated "Strike Mark 1 (S.1)".
 All 20 DB aircraft had flown by the end of 1961, though there were further losses.
 One went down in October 1960 due to a flight instrumentation failure, the two crewmen ejecting safely.
-Another was lost in August 1961 on takeoff during carrier trials, with both crewmen drowning because they were unable to escape from the aircraft.
+Another was lost in August 1961 on takeoff during carrier trials, both crewmen drowning because they were unable to escape from the aircraft.

-The flight test program otherwise went well, and the first Buccaneers were delivered to the Royal Navy in August 1961.
+Despite the calamities, the flight test program otherwise went well, and the first Buccaneers were delivered to the Royal Navy in August 1961.
 Number 801 squadron became the first operational Buccaneer unit in July 1962, with operational cruises beginning in 1963.
 Ground-based Buccaneers operated out of a number of naval air stations, but the Buccaneer would be particularly associated with the naval air station at Lossiemouth, on the northeast coast of Scotland.
 The 20 DB aircraft were originally all retained by Blackburn for development and trials, but some were eventually brought up to service fit and handed over to the Royal Navy.BACK_TO_TOP

 * The production Buccaneer S.1 embodied the design outlined for the B.103: two non-afterburning Gyron Junior Mark 101 turbojets providing 35.6 kN (3,630 kgp / 8,000 lbf) thrust each, one mounted in a nacelle with a circular intake on each side of the fuselage; mid-mounted swept folding wings of relatively modest area, with a boundary layer control or "supercirculation" system; a high tee tail; an area ruled fuselage; a folding nose cone; a split tailcone / air brake; and four stores pylons, plus the rotating bombbay door.
 The airframe was designed with an emphasis on strength, and the aircraft would generally be described as being "built like a brick outhouse".